mtwenzel/deeplearning-lecture/classes/Class10.md

 # Class 10.1: Text processing and RNNs

 * Overview paper on [Metrics](https://link.springer.com/article/10.1007/s11063-022-10835-4) for text translation and text generation models
+* A [practical tutorial](https://keras.io/examples/nlp/addition_rnn/#introduction): training a RNN to do simple calculations

 # Class 10.2: Learning paradigms: How to train a neural network?